-The fisheries development policy/programmes in Nigeria have spanned the period of 30-years.
-Nevertheless, 75 76 the main objective of this development programmes, which is to make Nigeria self sufficient in fish production 77 and supply is still an illusion.
-Available records show that 40 years of political independence ??
-October 1960 ??October -2000)), the government of Nigeria changes hands twelve times, some regimes lasting for less than one 78 year.
-The instability in the political structure or leadership in the country also resulted in frequent changes in 79 the trust of agricultural policy (Jaeger, 1990).
-Some policies were introduced without any genuine political 80 or economic reasons, but merely because they sounded different from previous ones.
-The Marine Fishery 81 Development Project was designed to provide the basic infrastructural facilities to fishing settlements, the 82 National Accelerated Fish Production Project focused on bringing the benefits of modern technology to replace the 83 traditional method of fishing, Nigerian Agricultural, Cooperative and Rural Development Bank Ltd. was designed 84 as a specialized credit and rural development institution while Agricultural Development Projects (ADPs) were 85 extension oriented, saddled with the provision of improved fingerlings and introduction of new techniques of 86 fishing.
+The Marine Fishery Development Project was designed to provide the basic infrastructural facilities to fishing settlements, the National Accelerated Fish Production Project focused on bringing the benefits of modern technology to replace the traditional method of fishing, Nigerian Agricultural, Cooperative and Rural Development Bank Ltd. was designed as a specialized credit and rural development institution while Agricultural Development Projects (ADPs) were extension oriented, saddled with the provision of improved fingerlings and introduction of new techniques of fishing.
 Records also show that during the period, the country was virtually self-sufficient in food.
-Ogbe (1984) 87 reported that is was hoped that adequate food would continue to be provided through private initiative with 88 little government intervention.
-The Commencement of National Development Plan ??1975) ??1976) ??1977) 89 ??1978) ??1979) ??1980): This period cut across three successive governments -Murtala Mohammed ??1975) 90 ??1976), Olusegun Obasanjo ??1976) ??1977) ??1978) ??1979) and Shehu ??hagari (1979 ??hagari (-1983)).
-91 This administration introduced quite a number of policies and programmes among which are Operation Feed 92 the Nation (OFN) (1976), River Basin Development Authority (RBDA) and Inshore Fishery Project (IFP), all 93 established in 1977.
-Operation Feed the Nation (OFN) was to mobilize the public to take active part in fish 94 production.
-The River Basin Development Authority (RBDA) was saddled with the responsibility of developing 95 the country's land and water resources.
-Inshore Fishery Project was to upgrade the indigenous fisheries to a 96 modern trawling and the provision of modern size multipurpose fishing boats (Moses, 1989) The civilian regime of 97 Shehu Shagari (October 1979-December 1983) also withnessed quite a number of policies/programmes in fishery 98 sector in particular and agricultural sector in general some of which were Green Revolution (GR) and Fish 99 Seed Multiplication Project (FSMP).
-The Green Revolution, which was a mere rechristening of the Operation 100 Feed the Nation (OFN) of the military administration of Obasanjo.
-It only further articulated the agricultural 101 development project extending to cover the entire country.
-The programmes involved the provision of improved 102 fingerlings and credit facilities to farmers, appropriate mechanization, and improved marketing system.
-The 103 target was to make the country self-sufficient in basic food production within five years and to rehabilitate 104 and restore the production of export for seven years.
-Sea Fisheries and Inland Fisheries Decrees established 105 in 1992 was to include wide provision for regulation of catch species, sizes and fishing zones.
-Regulations set 106 minimum net size for both finfish and shrimp in order to preserve the fish stock from over fishing.
-The second 107 National Development Plans ??1981) ??1982) ??1983) ??1984) ??1985) did not have a smooth ending due to 108 military intervention in 1983, with Mohammadu Buhari as the Head.
-The regime did not produce any reasonable 109 agriculture policy/programmes; rather effort was on River Basin Development Authority.
+Ogbe (1984) reported that is was hoped that adequate food would continue to be provided through private initiative with little government intervention.
+The Commencement of National Development Plan (1975-1980): This period cut across three successive governments - Murtala Mohammed (1975-1976).
+Olusegun Obasanio (1976-1979) and Shehu Shagari (1979-1983).
+This administration introduced quite a number of policies and programmes among which are Operation Feed the Nation (OFN) (1976), River Basin Development Authority (RBDA) and Inshore Fishery Project (IFP), all established in 1977.
+Operation Feed the Nation (OFN) was to mobilize the public to take active part in fish production.
+The River Basin Development Authority (RBDA) was saddled with the responsibility of developing the country's land and water resources.
+Inshore Fishery Project was to upgrade the indigenous fisheries to a modern trawling and the provision of modern size multipurpose fishing boats (Moses, 1989)

+The civilian regime of Shehu Shagari (October 1979-December 1983) also withnessed quite a number of policies/programmes in fishery sector in particular and agricultural sector in general some of which were Green Revolution (GR) and Fish Seed Multiplication Project (FSMP).
+The Green Revolution, which was a mere rechristening of the Operation Feed the Nation (OFN) of the military administration of Obasanjo.
+It only further articulated the agricultural development project extending to cover the entire country.
+The programmes involved the provision of improved fingerlings and credit facilities to farmers, appropriate mechanization, and improved marketing system.
+The target was to make the country self-sufficient in basic food production within five years and to rehabilitate and restore the production of export for seven years.
+Sea Fisheries and Inland Fisheries Decrees established in 1992 was to include wide provision for regulation of catch species, sizes and fishing zones.
+Regulations set minimum net size for both finfish and shrimp in order to preserve the fish stock from over fishing.
+The second National Development Plans (1981-1985) did not have a smooth ending due to military intervention in 1983, with Mohammadu Buhari as the Head.
+The regime did not produce any reasonable agriculture policy/programmes; rather effort was on River Basin Development Authority.
 The number of River Basin Development Authority (RBDA) was increased from eleven to eighteen in 1984.
 From August 1985 to August 1993 Nigeria passed through another military regime headed by Ibrahim Bahangida.
 This period marked the introduction of 3-year rolling plans, which did not do well in the fishery sub-sector.

-Another change occurred ??1993) ??1994) ??1995) ??1996) ??1997) ??1998) with Sani Abacha as the Head of the regime, this period witnessed two successive rolling plans of ??1993) ??1994) ??1995) and ??1996) ??1997) ??1998).
+Another change occurred (1993-1998) with Sani Abacha as the Head of the regime, this period witnessed two successive rolling plans of (1993-1995) and (1996-1998).
 Between the Third rolling plans and Fourth rolling plans was the introduction of Sea Fishery and Inland Fishery Decree saddled with the responsibility of regulating species size and fishing zone.
 2000 there was establishment of Fish Farm Training Centre to carter for the training of school leavers and fishermen on the new method of fishing to replace traditional methods.

-2 a) Objectives of The Study
+a) Objectives of The Study